If you learn a little bit about human biology and muscles, you will be better prepared to increase your muscle size and strength.

-2 – Mix up your workout sets with heavy sets and higher repetition sets.
-In lay mans terms, heavy sets make your muscles stronger, and faster sets increases your endurance.
+with heavy sets and higher repetition sets.
+In lay mans terms, heavy sets make your muscles stronger, and faster sets increases, your endurance.
 In one workout you should try starting out with a few faster sets until you are sufficiently warmed up, and then move onto heavier working out.
 As you begin to tire, you should start returning to faster workout exercises before slowing down, stretching and finishing.

-5 – Try short and fast workouts for your arms and shoulders.
 You could consider four fast ten-minute workouts per week, and one long one (or however you wish to do it).
 Or, you should workout once every fortnight and do quick ten-minute workouts every other day in order to keep your fitness level up.
-Government guidelines say that a fast and rigorous 20-minute workout every week may help keep you healthy, so a 10-minute workout every other day can only improve on that.
+Government guidelines say that a fast and rigorous 20-minute workout every week may help keep you healthy, so a 10-minute workout every other day can only improve on that beginner workout routine.

-6 – Work out your upper body on one day, and wait 48 hours, and then work out your legs and arms.
+Wait 48 hours, and then work out your legs and big arms workout.
 It allows parts of your body to rest and build before you put more strain on them.
 It will also help you to get over any aches and pains, which are going to affect your workouts.

-8 – Work on your arms more often.
-Your arms are only a small body part and therefore can tolerate higher frequency workouts and more workouts than things such as your quads and other large body parts.
+Your arms workout are only a small body part and therefore, can tolerate higher frequency workouts and more workouts than things such as your quads and other large body parts.
 Do not be afraid of working your arms more than your legs.
 Just be sure you do not do too much and push your body shape out of proportion.